crdrost/adso/README.md

 # d.o adso

-adso is a modular password archive based upon [PySkein][1].
-The immediate goal is to be able to have code like this:
+adso is a modular JSON encryptor and password archive based upon [PySkein][1].
+The immediate goal of adso is to be able to have code like this:

     >>> import adso
     >>> p = adso.pwfile('/home/drostie/.passwords')